Complex vs Single Incident Trauma

 As part of the clinical material presented, we watched a short video of one of the presenters working with a young woman whose drink had been spiked at a bar.

-Gently probing for emotion and trauma memories, the therapist and allowed the client to approach the incident without discussing the events.
+Gently probing for emotion and trauma memories, the therapist supported and encouraged the client, allowing her to approach the incident without discussing the events.

 It was touching and inspiring, but also a bit misleading.

-A discrete episode of trauma such as this is in no way comparable to the effects of chronic relational trauma during childhood.
+A discrete episode of trauma such as this isn’t really comparable to the effects of chronic relational trauma during childhood.

 For most of my complex trauma clients, trauma is embedded in their identity.